gmc-code/PC-microbit-micropython/docs/extra/builtins_module.rst

 .. function:: dir(object)

-dir() When a function has no parameters, it returns the list of variables, methods and defined types in the current range; when it has parameters, it returns the list of properties and methods of parameters.
+    dir() When a function has no parameters, it returns the list of variables, methods and defined types in the current range.
+    When it has parameters, it returns the list of properties and methods of parameters.
     If the parameter contains  __dir__(), if it doesn't contains __dir__(), This method will maximize the collection of parameter information.
     - ``object`` -- object, variable, type.

 ----